rokteto/sample-app/README.md

 # sample-app
 sample app with an okteto manifest.

 When deployed, it launches 3 instances of the NGINX container.
+If deployed in K8, it will also include CPU and Memory constraints.